0xC3-dev/RandomStringGenerator/README.md

 ![RSG](https://media.discordapp.net/attachments/895350789512519722/1081363217462329424/image.png)

 ## NOTE
-* I made this mainly because I kept using an online random string generator.
-I was honestly tired of having to go to the web so decided to make a little app for myself.
-Enjoy!
 * Bugs may be present.
-Please feel free to push pull requests.
+Please feel free to make pull requests.
+This will only run on Windows OS.
 * Shortcuts: Press Home Key to Exit.